 Dogs laugh, but they laugh with their tails. – Max Eastman

 Today, the Black Russian Terrier is a popular choice for professional guard work in his native country.

 The Black Russian Terrier is a self-assured, calm, and confident dog who maintains a dignified reserve with strangers.
 Although not aggressive, he is an assertive animal who is highly intelligent and may not be the best choice for an inexperienced dog owner.
-He is a large, energetic, powerful dog capable of almost legendary endurance.
+He is a large, energetic, powerful, and courageous dog possessing almost legendary endurance.

 As you might expect of a dog initially bred to guard and protect, he is alert and responsive with a strong protective instinct.
 This is a large, strong, agile, muscular dog.
 Fearless and deeply loyal to his family, he has a well developed sense of personal space, preferring to maintain a certain distance from strangers.

 Early training and socialization are critical.
 The Black Russian Terrier accepts firm, consistent training well.
 He should be stable, extremely reliable, of good temperament and well-balanced.

 The Black Russian Terrier has a strong work ethic and is happiest when he has a job to do.
 Lively and energetic, BRTs require lots of exercise to keep fit and ward off any tendency to hyperactivity and destructive behaviour brought about by boredom.
 They enjoy participating in a wide variety of sports and activities, such as carting, obedience competitions, Agility, and Schutzhund.